timprepscius/mailiverse/README.md

 ------- Requirements on the origin build machine ---------

-To install from and build mailiverse from the origin, the origin must have "git", "ant", "rsync" and "oracle java" installed.
-(Other javas might work, but I have not tested them.)
-Also, your hosts file must point to mail.target and target.
+To install from and build mailiverse from the origin, the origin must:

-I have always used Ubuntu 12.04 or 13 as my target machine.
-The build works on Ubuntu 12.04 and also OSX (with dev tools).

-To install git:
+1. Have git installed
 sudo apt-get install git --yes

-To install zip:
+2. Have unzip installed
 sudo apt-get install unzip --yes

-To install ant:
+3. Have ant installed
 sudo apt-get install ant --yes

-Clone the mailiverse:
+4. Clone the mailiverse:
 git clone https://github.com/timprepscius/mailiverse.git

-To install java:
-cd mailiverse/install
+5. Have oracle java installed
-sudo ./setup-java.remote
+cd mailiverse/install && sudo ./setup-java.remote

-To make the hosts file point to the correct place: sudo nano /etc/hosts add the lines:
+6. Add lines to the hosts file for the target machine sudo nano /etc/hosts add the lines:
 SOME-IP-ADDRESS mail.whateverthenameofyourdomainis